TheYonk/os-db-json-tester/README.md

 ## How to deploy in a kube cluster

-If postgres is running in kube what are the odds its application will be running outside in a VM? :p , lets run it next to db
+If postgres is running in kube what are the odds its application will outside in a VM? :p , lets run it next to the db

-The applies a deployment and configman to the target kube cluster, the target cluster should be already reachable from your `kubectl`
+The applies a deployment and configmap to the target kube cluster, the target kube should be already reachable from your `kubectl`

 ### Change the config